MBA for Professionals Student Handbook - MBA Graduation Requirements and Academic Regulations

 Regulations Regarding "F" Grades

-When a course is repeated, both the "F" grade and the grade received in the repeated course appear on the transcript, and both grades are calculated in the grade point average.
+When an MBAP student repeats a course for which an "F" was received, only the grade received in the repeated course appears on the transcript and is used in calculating the grade point average.

 Changes in grades recorded on a transcript are permitted only under the following conditions: